San Mao Joins the Army

 San Mao Joins the Army (三毛从军记) is a 1992 Chinese comedy film directed and co-written by Zhang Jianya and starring Wei Zongwan and Jia Lin.
-It is base on the Manhua of the same name by Zhang Leping.
+It is based on the Manhua of the same name by Zhang Leping.
 It was produced and distributed by Shanghai Film Studio.
 The film premiered in China in 1992.
 The film follows the story of San Mao and his comrade-in-arms Laogui in the Battle of Shanghai.

 Plot

 In 1937, after the Marco Polo Bridge Incident, the Second Sino-Japanese War breaks out.
-San Mao (Jia Lin), a wandering orphan, joins the army, where he meets his comrade-in-arms Laogui (Wei Zongwan), they participate in the Battle of Shanghai lead by Feng Yuxiang, Chen Cheng and Zhang Zhizhong in Shanghai.
+San Mao (Jia Lin), a wandering orphan, joins the army, where he meets his comrade-in-arms Laogui (Wei Zongwan), they participate in the Battle of Shanghai led by Feng Yuxiang, Chen Cheng and Zhang Zhizhong in Shanghai.
 One day, they are dropped into the jungle, but the plane never comes to pick them up again.
 They live in the jungle for a long time and become savages.
 One day, a plane flies over the jungle and scatters numerous leaflets.
 After reading the leaflet, they know that the war is over.